Fertility Tests for Men

 Up to 25% of infertile men have abnormal or low sperm counts causing their infertility, for no identifiable reason.
 This is called idiopathic infertility.

-Through thorough testing of both the man and the woman, 85% of couples can discover the cause of their infertility.
-Many couples will become pregnant after the first year, with continued attempts and treatment.
+About 15% to 30% of cases of infertility are unexplained.
+That means fertility tests have come back normal but the couple has been unable to conceive.
+In most cases, through thorough testing of both the man and woman, couples discover the cause of their infertility and go on to become pregnant after the first year with continued attempts and treatment.